-The development process of this Sector Report 2019 was coordinated by a team of County teamwork is duly acknowledged.
+The development process of this Sector Report 2020 was coordinated by a team of County commitment and teamwork is duly acknowledged.

-Economists from the department of Finance and Planning who included Mr. Paul Onyango, Mr.

-Simon Mungai, Mr. Nathan Onduma and Mr. Denis Muthuri.
-Their unwavering commitment and entire Treasury staff and other sectorl conveners and co-conveners for their dedication, contributions and support that they provided during the preparation of this document.
+Economists from the department of Finance and Planning who included Mr. Paul Onyango, staff and other sector conveners and co-conveners for their dedication, contributions and support that they provided during the preparation of this document.